arangodb/docs/3.5/programs-arangobackup-upload.md

 ---
 layout: default
-description: upload hot backups to remote
+description: How to transfer backups to external servers with the arangobackup tool.
+title: Upload Hot Backups to Remote
 ---
 Upload a hot backup to remote
 =============================

 {% hint 'tip' %}
-This functionality is only available with the enterprise version.
+This functionality is only available with the Enterprise Edition.
 Currently `S3` endpoints are the only supported remote endpoint.
 {% endhint %}

 Hot backups can be uploaded to a remote `S3` repository: